yaya2devops/aws-cloud-project-bootcamp/temp/README.md

 ```

-**TMP** output provides status regarding the results of the operation
+**TEMP** output provides status regarding the results of the operation.

 | Content Existence      | Change Made         | Action                        |
 |------------------------|---------------------|-------------------------------|